 To inform our analysis of the comparative clinical effectiveness of JAK inhibitors for patients with moderately-to-severely active RA who experienced an inadequate response to previous methotrexate or other conventional DMARD therapy, we abstracted evidence from available clinical studies, whether in published, unpublished, or abstract form.
 The drugs and regimens of interest are included in Table 1.1 in Section 1.
-The evaluation of the JAK inhibitors is followed by a description of the evidence for the biosimilar exemplar infliximab-dyyb.
-We hope that this section will inform a discussion of biosimilars as part of the policy roundtable at the public meeting.
+The evaluation of JAK inhibitors is followed by a description of the evidence for the biosimilar exemplar infliximab-dyyb.
+We hope that this section will inform a discussion of biosimilars as part of the Policy Roundtable at the Public Meeting.

-As described in Section 1, we focused on evidence on the comparative clinical effectiveness of JAK inhibitors in the target population (i.e., moderate-to-severe disease with inadequate response to or intolerance of conventional DMARDs).
+As described in Section 1, we focused on evidence on the comparative clinical effectiveness of JAK inhibitors in the target population (i.e., moderate-to-severe disease with inadequate response or intolerance to conventional DMARDs).

-Our review focused on key clinical outcomes common to RA trials, as well as patient-reported outcomes, health care system utilization, and work loss where evidence was available.
+Our review focused on key clinical outcomes common to RA trials as well as patient-reported outcomes, health care system utilization, and work loss where evidence was available.